theupdateframework/tuf-on-ci/docs/SIGNER-MANUAL.md

 ### Accepting an invitation

-When a signing event instructs to accept an invitation to become a signer:
+When a signing event GitHub issue invites to become a signer:
 ```shell
 $ tuf-on-ci-sign <event>
 ```